exactly-once/Home/content/posts/notes-on-2pc.md

 [^5]: Azure connected services
 [^6]: "(...)
 Ultimately, MSDTC is a single-node/cluster and local-network technology, which also manifests in its security model that is fairly difficult to adapt to a multitenant cloud system. (...)" by Clemens Vasters in [Distributed Transactions and Virtualization](http://vasters.com/archive/Distributed-Transactions-And-Virtualization.html)
 [^7]: transactions in [FaunaDB](https://fauna.com/blog/consistency-without-clocks-faunadb-transaction-protocol) being a good example
-[^8]: Outbox pattern is commit protocol implementaiton that assumes writing to the message queue is idempotent and will always succeed
+[^8]: [Outbox pattern](https://docs.particular.net/nservicebus/outbox/) is commit protocol implementation that assumes writing to the message queue is idempotent and will always succeed
 [^9]: windows clustering
 [^10]: an implementation of 2PC built into Windows